ontio/documentation/pro-website-docs/docs-en/ddxf/get_started.md

 You may be interested about how IPFS works.
 In fact, when we add files to IPFS:

-- Each file and all of the blocks within it are given a unique fingerprint called a cryptographic hash.
+- Each file and all of the blocks within it are given a unique fingerprint called a cryptographic hash;
-- IPFS removes duplications across the network.
+- IPFS removes duplications across the network;
-- Each network node stores only content it is interested in, and some indexing information that helps figure out who is storing what.
+- Each network node stores only content it is interested in, and some indexing information that helps figure out who is storing what;
-- When looking up files, you're asking the network to find nodes storing the content behind a unique hash.
+- When looking up files, you're asking the network to find nodes storing the content behind a unique hash;
 - Every file can be found by human-readable names using a decentralized naming system called IPNS.

 ### 3.2.
 IPFS HTTP API

 When an IPFS node is running as a daemon, it exposes an HTTP API that allows you to control the node and run the same commands you can from the command line.

-In many cases, using this API this is preferable to embedding IPFS directly in your program — it allows you to maintain peer connections that are longer lived than your app and you can keep a single IPFS node running instead of several if your app can be launched multiple times.
-In fact, the ipfs CLI commands use this API when operating in online mode.
+In many cases, using this API is preferable to embedding IPFS directly into your program — it allows you to maintain peer connections that are longer lived than your app and you can keep a single IPFS node running instead of several if your app can be launched multiple times.
+In fact, the IPFS CLI commands use this API when operating in online mode.

 This API is intended to be the same across different IPFS implementations.
 However, not all implementations are equally up-to-date.
 The most feature-complete (and the current reference for this specification) is go-ipfs.